 (A) breakout tanks of an interstate oil pipeline facility; or

-(B) a gasoline storage facility that usually receives gasoline from refineries primarily by pipeline, ship, or barge; delivers gasoline to bulk gasoline plants or to commercial or retail accounts primarily by tank truck; and has an average daily throughput of more than 20,000 gallons of gasoline.
+(B) a gasoline storage facility usually receiving gasoline from refineries primarily by pipeline, ship, or barge; delivers gasoline to bulk gasoline plants or to commercial or retail accounts primarily by tank truck; and has an average daily throughput of more than 20,000 gallons of gasoline.

-(4) "Certified facility" means any facility that has been certified under Rule .0960 of this Section to perform leak tightness tests on truck tanks.
+(4) "Cargo Tank Testing Facility" means any facility assigned a valid and current federal cargo tank number in accordance with 49 CFR 107.503(a)(4).

+(5) "Cargo Tank Number" means a number assigned to facilities and/or individuals manufacturing, assembling, inspecting, testing, certifying, or performing welded repairs on cargo tanks or cargo tank motor vehicles manufactured in accordance with a U.S. DOT specification.

-(5) "Gasoline" means any petroleum distillate having a Reid vapor pressure of 4.0 psia or greater.
+(6) "Gasoline" means any petroleum distillate having a Reid vapor pressure of 4.0 psi or greater.

-(6) "Gasoline dispensing facility" means any site where gasoline is dispensed to motor vehicle gasoline tanks from stationary storage tanks.
+(7) "Gasoline dispensing facility" means any site where gasoline is dispensed to motor vehicle gasoline tanks from stationary storage tanks.